dj-m/CapstoneTwo/README.md

 ![Underperforming School Districts](images/readme/underperforming_districts.png)

 In particular, **P.S.
 235 Janice Marie Knight School** & **J.H.S.
 118 William W. Niles** are great candidates that should've seen their students receive more **21** and **11** more offers, respectively, for admission to the specialized high schools.
 Their high percentage of Black &/or Latinx students would've improved the rate at which those ethnicities receive offers across NYC.

+## Future Analyses ##

+- An aspect that I wasn't able to explore was using GIS to determine if there are any differences in admissions offers to schools/students based on how close the feeder school is to the specialized high school.

+- I was only able to use one year of admissions and test data.
+It would have been interesting to determine if there're any trends in the data across more than one year of data.

+- The data only contained the performance on tests that are administered to students during a typical school year.
+  - It would be interesting to see how preparatory tests for the SHSAT relate to the number of offers recevied by schools/students.
+  - Also, looking at any after-school prep programs' impact on the number of offers received, would be interesting.

 ## Project Organization ##
 ------------